dominikethomas/CATSS/readme.md

-# CATTS
+# CATSS
-Comparative Analysis of Text-to-Speech
+Comparative Analysis of Tacotron Speech Synthesis

 ## Requirements
 Install the following as per their individual requirements, all in the same folder.